Sustainable Australia is sometimes asked how we differ from The Greens party.

 - Achieve a sustainable population target.(2)

-- Contribute to staying below 1.5 degrees global temperature rise compared to pre-industrial levels (3), by lowering greenhouse gas emissions by at least 19 per cent compared with 2000 levels by 2020, and by at least 80 per cent compared with 2000 levels by 2050.
-This should include:
+- Contribute to staying below 1.5 degrees global temperature rise compared to pre-industrial levels (3), by lowering Australia's greenhouse gas emissions as follows:

 - Funding and subsidising research and development into renewable energy technologies and energy efficiency initiatives.

 - Adopting a renewable energy target (RET) of at least 50 per cent by 2030, and up to 100 per cent by 2050.

 - Imposing a moratorium on all new export-based coal mines in Australia.